Create an inviting atmosphere in any room of your home with one of these warm color schemes.

 While you can balance a saturated color by including light colors, the real secret for a cozy look is to move across the spectrum gradually.
 In spaces with dark walls, include accent furniture and accessories in the same saturation, then shift to lighter tones on larger pieces of furniture and drapes.
 Cognac walls set a rich tone in this living room and the same color is found in the rug, coffee table, and side table.
 Ecru drapes bridge the gap between the rich walls and the beige sofa.

 Cozy up a room by enveloping the space in a warm, soothing neutral.
-Here, buttercream-yellow walls and a matching sofa, plus blond wood trim, add up to a cozy backdrop for an intimate family room.
+Here, buttery beige walls and a buttercream sofa add up to a cozy backdrop for a formal family room.
 Amping up a soft neutral with a bold, warm color anchors a room, as does plenty of texture and a handful of medium-tone neutrals.
-Orange pillows, an orange accent table, a wicker coffee table, and taupe club chairs do the trick in this space.
+A gold coffee table as well as orange pillows and window treatments do the trick in this space.

 Cool colors, such as blue and purple, can create a cozy atmosphere the same way warm hues can.
 Blues and purples in medium intensities, not too light or dark, appear soft and inviting, both proponents of a cozy space.
 The walls in this living room bear a misty blue-gray, recalling a look of soft rain showers.
 A purple that has slightly more red in it than blue also projects a comforting aura.
 Well-chosen neutrals are also important when decorating with cozy colors.
 Mocha armchairs play into this living room’s inviting personality and temper the stark white trim and fireplace surround.